Applications now open for our Empower Her Journey program

 About Us

-Women's Business is a collaboration of women's organisations aligned in their passion to amplify First Nations and Culturally and Linguistically Diverse (CALD) women in Australia.
+Women's Business is a collaboration of women leaders aligned in their passion to amplify First Nations and Culturally and Linguistically Diverse (CALD) women in Australia.
 We work with Australian organisations providing strategies to develop programs that respectfully and authentically engage First Nations and CALD women.

-Our key relationships are with Women & Leadership Australia, Pathways to Politics for Women, Generation Women, Tiddas in Business and Politics in Colour.
+Our key relationships are with Women & Leadership Australia, Pathways to Politics for Women, Generation Women, Tiddas in Business and Strong Spirit Limited.

 Kat Henaway

-Kat is a descendant of the Mer and Mua peoples of the Torres Strait Islands with German and Scottish heritage.
-She has gained significant experience working in multinational organisations in Sydney, London & Edinburgh and has worked for some of the world’s largest public and private sector companies including ABN Amro, City of Sydney, UNSW and University of Melbourne in Australia as well as EY, Freshfields Bruckhaus Deringer, The Pensions Regulator and Edinburgh Council in the UK.
+Kat is a descendant of the Mer and Mua peoples of the Torres Strait Islands and of German and Scottish heritage.
+She has built a diverse career across Australia and the United Kingdom, gaining experience in multinational, government and tertiary institutions in Sydney, London and Edinburgh.
+Her professional background includes roles with leading public and private sector organisations such as ABN AMRO, the City of Sydney, UNSW and the University of Melbourne in Australia, and EY, Freshfields Bruckhaus Deringer, The Pensions Regulator and the City of Edinburgh Council in the UK.

-Today, Kat is an Indigenous entrepreneur specialising in Indigenous business development and investments.
-She has designed and delivered some of the country's most innovative leadership development programs and events for First Nations and People of Colour including Political Candidate Training for Women of Colour for Politics in Colour and the Emerging Indigenous Executive Leaders Program at UNSW.
+Today, Kat is an Indigenous entrepreneur specialising in Indigenous business development, governance and investment.
+She has designed and delivered some of Australia’s most innovative leadership development programs and public-impact initiatives for First Nations peoples and People of Colour.
+Her work includes the Indigenous Executive Leaders Program at AGSM and Political Candidate Training for Women of Colour at Pathways to Politics for Women.

-Kat has volunteered for UN Women Australia (2014), was Board Director for Women for Election (2018-2020) and is currently Board Director for The Indigenous People’s Organisation Australia and Bankstown Women’s Health Centre.
-She also serves on the Advisory Council for Wiyi Yani U Thangani First Nations Gender Justice Institute and is Indigenous Advisor for Women & Leadership Australia and Generation Women.
+Kat has an extensive record of service across the gender equity, Indigenous and business development sectors.
+She has volunteered with UN Women Australia, served as a Board Director for Women for Election, the Indigenous People’s Organisation Australia, and Bankstown Women’s Health Centre, and currently sits on the Inaugural Advisory Council for the Wiyi Yani U Thangani First Nations Gender Justice Institute.
+She also serves as Indigenous Advisor to Women & Leadership Australia and Generation Women.

 Marie Barbaric